F5Networks/f5-aws-cloudformation/supported/standalone/2nic/readme.md

 ## Configuration Example <a name="config">

 The following is a simple configuration diagram for this 2-NIC deployment.
-In this diagram, the IP addresses are provided as examples.
+In this diagram, the IP addresses are provided as examples.<br>
 ![2-NIC configuration example](images/aws-2nic.png)

 ### Documentation